ethereum/act/doc/src/language.md

 returns post(balanceOf[CALLER])
 ```

+### cases

-or split between a number of cases, as in:
+State updates and returns can be split between a number of cases, as in:

 ```act
 case to == CALLER: